 If world schooling is starting to seem a little daunting to try, think about starting slow.
 Visit both educational and leisure sites and let the universe do its work.
 As time moves along you can actively plan specific learning goals if you wish.

 There are truly a million options and opportunities for learning because there are a million places in the world!
-In world schooling, you can really uncover all that a country has to offer by traveling to places besides the main highlights and sightseeing spots.
+In world schooling, you can really uncover all that a country has to offer by travelling to places besides the main highlights and sightseeing spots.
 True world schoolers openly welcome going “off the beaten path” to take their learning to the next level.

 Is It For Your Family?